L-Theanine: 200mg of Calm Focus - The Equivalent of 10 Cups of Green Tea

 Is 200mg the right dose of L-theanine?+

 200mg is the dose used in the majority of clinical trials, including the 2019 Hidese et al. study in Nutrients that showed significant stress reduction over four weeks.
-Some studies use 100mg, but 200mg is the most consistently validated dose.
+A 2022 dose-response study confirmed 200mg as optimal - 400mg did not outperform it on psychomotor tasks.
 That's exactly what each RCVR delivers.

 Can I take L-theanine with caffeine?+